exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/02_Use Case and Project Components/06_Understanding JavaScript Import and Export/index.md

 Only explicitly *exported* code components can be *imported* into other code files.

 Export and import rules and syntax have evolved from early versions of JS.
-In this course we're committed to using modern JS, so we avoid the old style `require` in favor of `import` - anything that makes JS code look as other professional languages developers are familiar with.
+In this course we're committed to using modern JS, so we avoid the old style `require` in favor of `import` - anything that makes JS code look like other professional languages developers are familiar with.

 As the ultimate use of imports is to bring in *exported* code, the key to understanding what is *imported* is actually on the *export* side.
 Let's look at `src/data-seed/user-seed.js`: